 \$5 million gross receipts exception.
 The foreign economic process requirements do not apply to taxpayers whose foreign trading gross receipts for the tax year are \$5 million or less.
-For tax years of less than 12 months, including the year of enactment of these provisions as well as short tax years, the test is determined on an annualized basis.
+For tax years of less than 12 months, the test is determined on an annualized basis.
 For purposes of the exception, all related persons are treated as one taxpayer and, therefore, only one \$5 million limit applies.